Villa-Rentals/intuit-payment-sdk/README.md

 See the [documentation](https://villa-rentals.github.io/intuit-payment-sdk/) for more information about the SDK.

-## Work in Progress

-Tokenization of the bank accounts or credit cards does not work.
-There is an authentication error with the Intuit servers.

 ## Tests

 The access_token and realmId are required for the tests to pass.
 These can be obtained through the [OAuth 2.0 authentication procedure](https://developer.intuit.com/docs/00_quickbooks_online/2_build/10_authentication_and_authorization).
 Once these tokens have been acquired, create a .env file from the [.env.example](.env.example) file and provide the tokens.
 These will be used to authenticate your requests.